bloomdata-com-my/datasets/README.md

   +---+------------------+------------------+
   ```

-- Checking data type consistency, missing values, and duplicate values after data cleaning and transformation..
+- Checking data type consistency, missing values, and duplicate values after data cleaning.
   > - The DataFrame now shows no missing values.
 Duplicate values remain the same.
-  > - The duplicate values are acceptable since they are valid in this case.
+  > - The duplicate values are acceptable since `product_id` is unique in this case.
-  > - Below is the summary of data types, missing, and duplicate values after data cleaning and transformation.
+  > - Below is the summary of data types, missing, and duplicate values after data cleaning.

   ```sql
   +---+-------------------------------+-----------+----------------+------------------+